grip-on-software/data-gathering/README.md

   to add additional parameters, such as `--extra-index-url` for a private repository and `--process-dependency-links` to obtain Git dependencies.

+## Data sources

+The following list provides the supported version of platforms that the data gatherer can use:

+- Jira: Tested with Jira 7.9.2 and later with Agile 7.3.1 and later.
+- Version control systems:
+  - Git: Tested with Git clients with version 1.8.3 and later.
+Supported review systems are GitHub, GitLab and TFS.
+    - GitLab: Tested with version 9.4 and later.
+The legacy API v3 is supported up to version 0.0.2 of the gatherer (thus working with GitLab version 8), after which it has been dropped.
+    - TFS: Tested with TFS versions 2015, 2017 and 2018.
+  - Subversion: Tested with server version 1.6 and later and client version 1.7 and later.
+- Quality report: Works with 1.79 on Python 2 and 2.21 or later on Python 3.
+- SonarQube: Versions supported by the quality report are supported, i.e., version 6 and later.
+- BigBoat: Works with BigBoat version 5.0 and later.

 ## Overview

 The usual pipeline setup runs the scripts in the following order: